Taking Part in Our Clinical Trials

 Our Clinical Trials

-We are conducting clinical trials with our three SPEAR T-cell therapies (ADP-A2M4, ADP-A2AFP, and ADP-A2M4CD8) in ten cancers.
+We are conducting clinical trials with our three engineered T-cell therapies (ADP-A2M4, ADP-A2AFP, and ADP-A2M4CD8) in ten cancers.
 The purpose of this section is to serve as an introduction for patients who might be interested in our current trials.

 View Clinical Trials